CMS.gov: Official Site Medicare & Medicaid Resources

 Each of the health insurance programs administered by CMS has different eligibility requirements.
 Here are some of the main things to keep in mind if you’re accessing CMS services.

-• Medicare: Since Medicare provides insurance for older adults, most eligible adults are over age 65.
-U.S. citizens and permanent residents over 65 qualify for Medicare coverage.
-However, adults under 65 with qualifying disabilities also can get Medicare coverage.
+- Medicare: U.S. citizens and permanent residents over 65 qualify for Medicare coverage.
+Adults under 65 with qualifying disabilities also can get Medicare coverage.

-• Medicaid: Medicaid eligibility is based on income.
+- Medicaid: Medicaid eligibility is based on income and varies by state.
 This program is available to all low-income adults, families and children.
 You can check your eligibility by visiting Medicaid.gov.
 Adults of any age can qualify for Medicaid.
 And if you’re over 65, you could qualify for both Medicare and Medicaid.

-• CHIP: Some children may not have health insurance coverage.
-For example, their family income may be too high to qualify for Medicaid, but too low to comfortably afford other health insurance.
-CHIP steps in to offer healthcare coverage to uninsured children under 18.
+- CHIP: A child’s family income may be too high to qualify for Medicaid, but too low to comfortably afford other health insurance.
+In situations like this, CHIP steps in to offer healthcare coverage to uninsured children under 18.
 U.S. citizens and permanent residents can get CHIP coverage.